Priority Application Deadline: Fall Admission (April 15), Spring Admission (November 1), and Summer Admission (April 1).

 Nurses who hold the master's degree in nursing in one of the following advanced practice areas may apply: nurse practitioner, clinical nurse specialist, midwifery, nursing administration, or informatics.

 If an applicant has a master's degree that is not in an advanced practice area, their program of study will be evaluated for coursework that meets criteria for the DNP.
 These students may need to enroll in additional coursework to meet the advanced practice component.

 Admission into the graduate program is competitive and is based on the strength of the applicants' records.
-Students applying for fall admission must submit their application package by stated deadlines.
+Students applying for admission must submit their application package by stated deadlines.

 Each student must apply to the School of Graduate Studies as well as apply to the College of Nursing.
 Please note that admission to the School of Graduate Studies does not imply admission to the College of Nursing.
 All students must meet the requirements for admission into the School of Graduate Studies.
 In addition to those requirements, the requirements for admission into the College of Nursing are: